 I’m not saying we should look for opportunities to disagree.
 However, I am saying we shouldn’t avoid them and treat them as sinful because we have evidence right here in Acts that all these men became more complete followers of Jesus because of a disagreement that was handled with love, respect, and humility.
 The delicate issue at hand (with judgment calls) is resisting our urge to win the argument and convince everyone else that our way is always the best way.

 They didn’t over-spiritualize their position by invoking God into the argument.
-They didn’t demonize the other side or read too much into it.
+They didn’t demonize the other side or read too much into it like so many people do today.
 It would have been easy for Paul to say, “Well the Holy Spirit told me this so you are wrong Barnabas,” or, for Barnabas to say, “I’ve been a Christian longer than you Paul, I gave you your chance in ministry, you owe me!”
 We don’t read any of that, yet, how much of that kind of talk is going on in the church today?

 It is vital that we use this story as an opportunity to learn how we can disagree respectfully while also following God’s calling for our life.
 In an issue of doctrine, it is also important to consider the method prescribed by Jesus in Matthew 18 for confronting another brother or sister in Christ.